godotengine/godot-website/collections/_article/godot-getting-more-languages.md

 1. **Re-create Godot's basic types in your new language**: These are types such as `Vector3`, `int`, `float`, `String`, etc. Many of these are usually provided already.
 2. **Create a module**: A C++ module that creates binding code needs to be done ([creating modules in C++ is well documented](https://docs.godotengine.org/en/latest/engine_details/architecture/custom_modules_in_cpp.html)).
 The entire exposed Godot API can be accessed via the static functions in `ObjectTypeDB`.
 3. **Generate binding code** in your new language that accesses the exposed functions in the `MethodBind` class (there is one for each exposed method).
-4. **Create a `ScriptLanguage`** class and supply the neccesary methods exposed for debugging, profiling, etc. You can supply symbols, code completion helpers, etc. if this language is meant to be edited inside Godot.
+4. **Create a `ScriptLanguage`** class and supply the necessary methods exposed for debugging, profiling, etc. You can supply symbols, code completion helpers, etc. if this language is meant to be edited inside Godot.

 Again, as this process is not fully streamlined yet, we encourage you to get in touch with us if you want to do this effort.